 \subsection{New Challenges}

 \begin{itemize} \item[$\bullet$] \emph{Power Consumption} \end{itemize}

 Although the XL-MIMO technology can effectively improve the speed and reliability of the signal transmission, implementing enormous sub-processing units in the XL-MIMO transceiver can result in high hardware cost and power consumption.
 Reducing the power consumption in the XL-MIMO is essential to ensure the energy-efficient, cost-effective, and sustainable while maintaining its high performance capabilities \cite{[16]}.
-Currently, existing methods to solve the above challenges mainly focus on traditional methods, e.g., heuristic fractional power control laws and deep learning-based power control methods.
-However, it is necessary to balance the system performance and power consumption factors and choose appropriate system configurations to achieve a balance between the performance and the power consumption in practical scenarios. \begin{itemize} \item[$\bullet$] \emph{Computation Complexity} \end{itemize}
+Currently, existing methods solving the above challenges mainly focus on traditional methods, e.g., heuristic fractional power control laws and deep learning-based power control methods.
+It is necessary to balance the system performance and power consumption factors considering the characteristics in practical NFC scenarios. \begin{itemize} \item[$\bullet$] \emph{Computation Complexity} \end{itemize}

-Complex computations significantly increase latency in a wireless communication system.
-By reducing the computational complexity, the XL-MIMO can reduce latency and specialized processors or additional memory requirements.
-In general, the antenna selection (AS) technique involves selecting the appropriate subset of antennas from the antenna array, which can help minimize the computational dimension of the signal processing and power consumption, as well as improve the signal-to-noise ratio of the system \cite{[12]}.
-In fact, there is a trade-off between the performance and computational complexity in large-scale systems.
+Complex computations significantly increase latency in wireless communication systems with limited computing power.
+Distributed signal processing methods are trends to deal with the high-dimension computation.
+By delegating the processing authorities to the local processing unit (LPU), XL-MIMO can reduce latency and specialized processors or additional memory requirements.
+In general, the antenna selection technique involves selecting the appropriate subset of antennas from the antenna array, which can help minimize the computational burden of signal processing and power consumption, as well as improve SNR \cite{[12]}.